ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    --image ibmcom/coligo-frontend
    ```
    {:pre}

-   Notice that there are only two parameters to the command; the name you want to give to this new application ("frontend"), and the container image that has its running code ("ibmcom/coligo-frontend").
-No other options are needed - Coligo will handle everything else for you.
+    The only two parameters includes the name you want to give to this new application ("frontend"), and the container image that has its running code ("ibmcom/coligo-frontend") as Coligo will handle everything else for you.
+    {:tip}

 2. Copy the URL from the output above and open it in a browser to see an output as similar to this
    ```
    Hello World!! from the frontend.